Fault-Tolerant AWS Architecture

 - In the SSMS Properties dialog, select Database Settings.
 Note the Database default Data and Log locations, as they must be defined in JAMS as they are specified here.

 - Begin installing the JAMS Scheduler on the desired JAMS Server.
-When the installer does not detect a database, the Create a JAMS Database wizard will appear.
-Hit Next.

 - Set authentication to the RDS instance based on the following: